 <H1> Chapter Big Idea

-In the periodic table, elements are organized according to their atomic numbers where after-every octet fulfillment of the outermost electron shell, the recurrence of physical as well as chemical properties take place.
+In the periodic table, elements are organized according to their atomic numbers where after every octet fulfillment of the outermost electron shell, the recurrence of physical as well as chemical properties take place.
 This allows the scientists to predict the properties and behaviors of elements easily.

 <H1> Chapter Exploration: Different Types of Salt

 Three salts are commonly used to clear the roads of ice.
 Sodium chloride, magnesium chloride, and calcium chloride.
 Do you notice that all of these contain “chloride?”
 But all also contain another element: sodium, magnesium, or calcium.
 What qualities do these elements have in common?
 Is there a way to predict which elements have similar properties?